dangerdespain/GhoStrap/README.md

 ## Bootstrap License

 GhoStrap contains content from Bootstrap which is Copyright 2013 Twitter, Inc under the Apache 2.0 license.
-A copy of this license can be found in the Apache-License.txt file.
+A copy of this license can be found in the LICENSE.txt file.